 5. All the family-vloggers exhibit varying degrees of pessimism toward the future of Black childhood, but several Black parents have visceral reactions to racial encounters that inform their despair.
-Devale Ellis delivers a heart wrenching monologue about his won racial awakening that perfectly articulates his motivation for having “the talk” with his sons:
+Devale Ellis delivers a heart wrenching monologue about his own racial awakening that perfectly articulates his motivation for having “the talk” with his sons:

-In conclusion, “the talk” is an important rite of passage for any Black child and these YouTube family-vloggers invite us into this reality.
+In conclusion, “the talk” is an important rite of passage for any Black child, and these YouTube family-vloggers invite us into this reality.
 We are so often desensitized by the endless pursuit of video evidence after a fatal encounter that we seldom consider how this impacts parenting styles.
-Race is such a complex system of social construction that these conversations must engage with its intricacies and these vloggers fail to do so.
-Perhaps when speaking directly to a child it can be difficult to postulate critical theories, however, all videos that feature footage of “the talk” include some form of narration.
+Race is such a complex system of social construction that these conversations must engage with its intricacies, and these vloggers fail to do so.
+Perhaps when speaking directly to a child it can be difficult to postulate critical theories; however, all videos that feature footage of “the talk” include some form of narration.

 Second, these conversations are so intimate and revealing that they are uncomfortable to watch.
-We learn resistance, rationality, perseverance, pain, spirit, and struggle during “the talk”.
+We learn resistance, rationality, perseverance, pain, spirit, and struggle during “the talk.”
 We carry the legacies of our ancestors and our personal experiences in these conversations.
 For some, this is a sacred moment in consciousness for their otherwise aloof child.
 On-screen variations modify some qualities of “the talk” but cannot escape the raw emotions explored.
-More importantly, this has traditionally been a solely intracommunal dialogue about the state of racial equity in society but YouTube is a global arena.
-Decisions to make this life-event publicly accessibly should be evaluated with the fear of commodification in mind.
+More importantly, this has traditionally been a solely intracommunal dialogue about the state of racial equity in society, but YouTube is a global arena.
+Decisions to make this life-event publicly accessible should be evaluated with the fear of commodification in mind.

-Lastly, we need to reevaluate our measurements of age appropriate content.
+Lastly, we need to reevaluate our measurements of age-appropriate content.
 The Mighty McClure’s spoke extensively with their six-year old twin daughters about the threat of death, burning houses, and unjust policing practices while they watch video footage of George Floyd and Ahmaud Arbery.
-These images are traumatizing to absorb and unfortunately there are so many victims of state sanctioned violence to cover.
-Black children have their childhood prematurely stolen from a world who seeks to make them both adult and criminal.
+These images are traumatizing to absorb, and unfortunately there are so many victims of state sanctioned violence to cover.
+Black children have their childhood prematurely stolen from a world that seeks to make them both adult and criminal.
 Why not wait until the child is older?
 Or why not limit the number of artifacts used to non-violent imagery?
 All in all, each family-vlogger has created unique content for their channel with a richness worth investigating individually.

 - I have made all my observations based on a singular video from a channel.
 Analyzing all the videos associated with a YouTube channel may grant more context into parenting styles, child behavior, etc.

-- On several occasions I identify the children and parents as “Black people, but I have not confirmed how each person might racially identify.
+- On several occasions I identify the children and parents as “Black people,” but I have not confirmed how each person might racially identify.